shiftstack/dev-install/README.md

 You can change the name of these entries by editing `local-overrides.yaml` and setting `local_cloudname` to something else.

-If SSL is enabled, the CA will be pulled from the host and deployed in PKI.

 ## Network configuration

 dev-install will create a new OVS bridge called br-ex and move the host's